Dean, Tufts University School of Medicine

 Degrees: MD, BA

-Institutions: Columbia University Harvard College
+Institutions: Columbia University, Harvard College

 Health care financing and organization; patient safety and medical errors

 Dr. Berman has international experience as a Peace Corps Physician in India and a consultant to the U.S. Agency for International Development in several international projects.
 At Tufts, he has spearheaded the expansion of the Global Health Program, and has helped grow the affiliation between Tufts and Christian Medical College in Vellore, South India, into many new areas of cooperation.
+As Dean of the medical school, he has been forging relationships for Tufts with institutions and funders in Taiwan, Singapore, Macau and China.